-Stepping Stones is one of our primary treatment providers.
-It provides a continuum of alcohol, drug and other related treatment and rehabilitation services.
-We have used their services for over twelve years.
+Stepping Stones is also one of WCMHC's primary treatment providers.
+It provides a continuum of alcohol, drug, and other related treatment and rehabilitation services.
+Will County specialty courts have used their services for over 12 years.
 When a representative is not able to attend staff meetings, a written report as to participants' progress is sent.

-In 2019 Stepping Stones' eligible programs received their tenth consecutive three-year accreditation - a remarkable 27-year record of providing quality service.
+In 2019, Stepping Stones eligible programs received their eleventh consecutive three-year accreditation - a remarkable 33-year record of providing quality service.
 CARF is the "Commission on Accreditation of Rehabilitation Facilities."
 This group is a nonprofit accreditor of health and human services; its goal is to ensure that persons served are at the center of the service delivery process.
-By achieving accreditation, they demonstrate that their organization is committed to reducing risk, addressing health and safety concerns, respecting cultural and individual preferences, and providing the best possible quality of care.
+By achieving accreditation, Stepping Stones has demonstrated that their organization is committed to reducing risk, addressing health and safety concerns, respecting cultural and individual preferences, and providing the best possible quality of care.
 Accreditation ensures they use evidenced based practices and monitor the quality and effectiveness of service delivery.

 II.
-Eligibility Criteria, Exclusionary Criteria and Statement of Non-discrimination treatment needs as determined using evidence-based screening and assessment tools.
-The individual must be a Will County resident or homeless.
+Eligibility Criteria, Exclusionary Criteria and Statement of Non-discrimination